-According to the last cadastre of the Italian glaciers (Smiraglia and Diolaiuti, 2015), over as few as fifty years, the total area has decreased from 527 to 368 square kilometres, leading to the extinction of 180 glaciers.
-Nigrelli et al. (2015) related the recent glacial shrinking with the climatic variations documented by the meteorological stations, providing an accurate picture of the rapid regression of the glaciers, and quantifying the relationships between climate and glaciers.
+the total area has decreased from 527 to 368 km2, leading to the extinction of 180 glaciers.
+Nigrelli et al. (2015) related the recent glacial shrinking to the climatic variations documented by the meteorological stations, providing an accurate picture of the rapid regression of the glaciers and quantifying the relationship between climate and glaciers.

 However, we can hypothesize that, at least in some cases, the combined action of the temperature increase and precipitation decrease that occurred after 1980 influenced the evolution of glaciers.
-According to the present rate of glacier decline and according to the observed climatic warming trends, the glaciers in the Italian Alps are expected to disappear by 2050 (Santin et al., 2019).
+According to the present rate of glacier decline, and according to the observed climatic warming trends, the glaciers in the Italian Alps are expected to disappear by 2050 (Santin et al., 2019).

-In the frame of the PNRA project "Subglacial lake exploration in the Whillans Ice Stream region (West Antarctica) - WISSLAKE", the OGS researchers performed geophysical tests on the Alpine glaciers to evaluate the feasibility of the applied methods in quantifying the glacier thickness and structure (Figures 10a, b, c; Picotti et al., 2017).
-The geophysical methods have been used on the glaciers of the Adamello and Ortles-Cevedale massifs (Italy) and the Bernese Oberland Alps (Switzerland), as well as on the Whillans Ice Stream (West Antarctica).
-Many sites were inspected along the Alpine chain to find suitable sites for the application of such techniques.
-The retreating glaciers bared their surface structure and crevasses, creating fascinating graphic effects (examples from Mont Blanc, Figures 11 b, c).
+In the frame of the PNRA project of Subglacial lake exploration in the Whillans Ice Stream region (West Antarctica; WISSLAKE, the OGS researchers performed geophysical tests on Alpine glaciers to evaluate the feasibility of the applied methods in quantifying the glacier thickness and structure (Fig. 10; Picotti et al., 2017).
+The geophysical methods have been used on the glaciers of the Adamello and Ortles-